ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 C. GFF reference (FASTA)

 Common transcript annotations available in GFF format map exon coordinates in the genome.
 For this case, file A should specify a transcript FASTA and file C should specify the genome FASTA.
-This is the default satmut_utils configuration when using Ensembl IDs.
+This is the default satmut\_utils configuration when using Ensembl IDs.

 In typical saturation mutagenesis experiments a transgene is expressed from a vector.
 In this case, the user ideally sets file A and C to a custom composite (vector + target) reference FASTA, then makes a custom annotation GFF (B).
 Custom references are useful for mapping PCR tiles that span the vector-transgene junctions.
-Because local alignment is employed in satmut\_utils call, variants near these junctions may be clipped along with vector sequence unless custom reference files are provided.
+Because local alignment is employed in satmut\_utils 'call', variants near these junctions may be clipped along with vector sequence unless custom reference files are provided.

 Providing a genome-based GFF reference file (C) with a custom transcript reference and annotations (A, B) allows alignment to novel transcript isoforms, such as those with 5' or 3' extensions.
 This is possible so long as the transcript reference FASTA and corresponding exon annotations comprise a contiguous (spliced) coding sequence (possibly with noncoding 5' and 3' untranslated regions).

 If you already have the GRCh38 FASTA, you may use it provided it uses Ensembl contig nomenclature (not the NCBI "NC_" or UCSC "chr" nomenclature).
 That is, the chromosome names should start with a single integer for autosomes, and X, Y, and MT for the sex chromosomes and mitochondrial chromosome, respectively.
 This is important for compatibility with the curated transcript annotations when using Ensembl identifiers.
 If the FASTA meets these requirements, it should be copied or linked in the REF\_DIR (optionally set by install\_satmut\_utils.sh -r option).
 The genome should have an index generated with samtools faidx, which is generated by default if running the installation script.

-## satmut_utils sim
+## satmut_utils 'sim'

-sim makes certain design decisions that may impact the performance of sim for your particular application.
+'sim' makes certain design decisions that may impact the performance of 'sim' for your particular application.

-1. *sim edits variants in only those fragments with coverage from both mates of the pair*
+1. *'sim' edits variants in only those fragments with coverage from both mates of the pair*

-For compatibility with the call subcommand, which requires mate concordance for a variant call, sim will generate the variants in only those fragments with supporting coverage from both mates.
+For compatibility with the 'call' subcommand, which requires mate concordance for a variant call, 'sim' will generate the variants in only those fragments with supporting coverage from both mates.
 We term this concordant alternate observations (CAO).
 The denominator to the variant frequency calculation (DP) is also fragment-based.
 That is, depth is not counted twice at positions where the mates overlap.
 The resulting concordant allele frequency, CAF=CAO/DP, is a more conservative measure of variant abundance.

-Note that satmut\_utils sim truth frequencies may differ from variants quantified by other callers due to this design choice.
-Thus, validation of sim results is only recommended with satmut\_utils call, as sim and call were designed to follow the same filtering logic, enabling high-accuracy variant editing and subsequent calling.
+Note that satmut\_utils 'sim' truth frequencies may differ from variants quantified by other callers due to this design choice.
+Thus, validation of 'sim' results is only recommended with satmut\_utils 'call', as workflows were designed to follow the same filtering logic, enabling high-accuracy variant editing and subsequent calling.

-2. *sim relies on a heuristic to select fragments for editing*
+2. *'sim' relies on a heuristic to select fragments for editing*

-To enable editing of multiple variants at a single position, as well as prohibit unintentional phasing of variants, sim employs a heuristic to enforce several rules.
+To enable editing of multiple variants at a single position, as well as prohibit unintentional phasing of variants, 'sim' employs a heuristic to enforce several rules.
 The designs assumes that the collection of edited variant frequencies may not exceed 1.
-Thus, sim assumes that **all variants are configured for editing at low frequencies (<1:1000)**.
+Thus, 'sim' assumes that **all variants are configured for editing at low frequencies (<1:1000)**.
 If the user seeks to edit variants at higher frequencies, the pool of fragments that are amenable for editing rapidly dwindles.
-This is because sim prohibits phasing of edited variants (each fragment/mate pair may be edited only once).
+This is because 'sim' prohibits phasing of edited variants (each fragment/mate pair may be edited only once).

-This constraint is particularly problematic if the user seeks to edit even a few variants at germline-like frequencies (0.5 - 1). sim will raise a InvalidVariantConfig exception if the sum of variant frequencies across all variants in the input VCF exceeds 1.
+This constraint is particularly problematic if the user seeks to edit even a few variants at germline-like frequencies (0.5 - 1). 'sim' will raise a InvalidVariantConfig exception if the sum of variant frequencies across all variants in the input VCF exceeds 1.
 To ignore this exception and edit as many variants as possible, pass --force\_edit.
 The output truth VCF will indicate all *configured* variants, whether or not they were edited.

 The heuristic for selecting reads enforces the following rules: